diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 ___
-## Telestream GLIM and Vantage Workflow Automation
+## Telestream GLIM and Vantage Workflow Automations
 ___

 The GLIM and Vantage web tools allow end-users to view/confirm source files, as well as submit files for transcoding, directly from Diskover, without ever leaving your web browser.